ecepilli/ecepilli/README.md

 - 👋 Hi, I’m @ecepilli
-- 👀 I’m interested in React.js, PHP , CSS , HTML5 and Kotlin.
+- 👀 I’m interested in React.js, PHP , CSS , HTML5, Kotlin and Javascript.
-- 🌱 I’m currently learning React.js.
+- 🌱 I’m currently learning React.js and Javascript.
-- 💞️ I’m looking to collaborate on React.js.
-- 📫 How to reach me ecepilli@hotmail.com

 <!---
 ecepilli/ecepilli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.